Rainbow crossing

+The first permanent rainbow crossing in the world was installed in time for the LA Pride Parade in June 2012.
+The crossing sits alongside the LA Pride Parade route on Santa Monica Boulevard, West Hollywood.
+Photo taken in 2016.

-A rainbow crossing or rainbow crosswalk is a pedestrian crossing that has the art of the rainbow flag installed to celebrate the LGBTQ community.
+A rainbow crossing or rainbow crosswalk is a pedestrian crossing that has the art of the rainbow flag installed to celebrate the LGBTQ+ community.

-Rainbow crosswalks may be installed just for particular occasions, such as events or Pride parades.
-Others may be permanent fixtures of cities, especially when they are installed in gay villages.
+Rainbow crossings may be installed just for particular occasions, such as events or Pride parades while others may be permanent fixtures of cities, especially when they are installed in gay villages.

 History

+The first temporary Rainbow Crossing in Australia on Oxford St at Taylor Square in Sydney.
+It was first installed in February 2013 for the Sydney Gay and Lesbian Mardi Gras and then removed in April 2013.